MapMappening/sm64-pc-hq-sounds/README.md

 The "Sounds for building" has certain differences with the "HQ Sounds" folder, as they are converted to mono, don't have every sound, and some are sampled lower to compensate for the audio engine.
 "HQ Sounds" is for future builds that support a more robust audio system.

-The "Original Sounds" are there for comparison and organization, as well as showing how many sounds there are left to go.
+Refer to the Sound Sheet to know what sounds have a source or are upsampled, as well as the complete listing of every sound in the game.
+To get the vanilla sounds from the game, go to your sound/samples folder.
+If there is no folder, build the game (You do not have to wait till it's finished building, they are extracted at the start of the process)

 ### Future